ROSACEA, WHAT IS IT?

 As I said, I am not a medical doctor, so I won’t bother you with (quasi) scientific definitions and complicated medical terms.
 I will write about how I see/live rosacea and how it presents itself to me.

 When rosacea strikes, it is not a pretty sight.
 Facial skin turns red, flushed, covered with tiny bumps and pimples often accompanied with swollen parts of face resembling cystic acne.
 Blood vessels are shown most often on the nose and around it, and this makes you look like you had that one too many drinks way too often.
-Basically, you look like a constantly embarrassed drunk who saw his first love from the high school after 20 years.
+Basically, you look like a constantly embarrassed drunk who saw his first high school love after 20 years.

 Makeup and foundation is always a must, but it is very hard to apply it without skin looking patchy, messy, ugly even more than without it.
 Total hell to deal with.

-Scientists finally defined rosacea to have autoimmune component.
+Scientists finally defined rosacea to have autoimmune disease component.
 That said, I could compile my not just skin deep rosacea characteristics:

 - Erythrocytes Sedimentation Rate always higher than normal (all the tests taken showed there was nothing wrong with me),